 Human trafficking is a cruel, ruthless, and cynical form of human exploitation, a serious crime and a gross violation of human dignity.
-Therefore tackling human trafficking entails series of necessarily serious government legislations, policy frameworks and collaborations.
+Therefore tackling human trafficking necessarily entails series of serious government legislations, policy frameworks and collaborations.
 In response to the inadequacies of the existing law in combating modern-day trafficking, and persuaded by the growing anti-trafficking rhetoric around the world, the Department of State, United States of America implemented the Trafficking Victims Protection Act, 2000.
-As a 'victimcentered' approach, the Act emphasizes three prevention, paradigms: protection prosecution in tackling human trafficking (United States Department of State 2000).
+As a 'victimcentered' approach, the Act emphasizes three paradigms: prevention, protection and prosecution in tackling human trafficking (United States Department of State 2000).

 In addition to these three metamorphic United States legislative instruments, the 'partnership' and 'policy' are also very crucial in dealing with human trafficking.
-Thus, tackling human trafficking is broadly based on the framework of 5Ps paradigm, comprised of Prevention of human trafficking, Protection of victims, Prosecution of traffickers, Partnership with government and non-government organizations and community at large, and Policy initiatives towards anti-trafficking.
-This 5Ps paradigm - prevention, protection, prosecution, partnership, and policy - continues to serve as the fundamental framework used by governments and non-governmental organizations around the world to combat human trafficking.
+Thus, tackling human trafficking is broadly based on the framework of 5Ps paradigm, comprised of Prevention of human trafficking, Protection of victims, Prosecution of traffickers, Partnership government non-government with and organizations and community at large, and Policy initiatives towards anti-trafficking.
+This 5Ps paradigm - prevention, protection, prosecution, partnership, and policy continues to serve as the fundamental framework used by governments and nongovernmental organizations around the world to combat human trafficking.